Benevolence (tax): Stuart revival: 1614–33

 After this, no further benevolences were collected, though they were proposed two more times near the end of James' reign, in 1622 and 1625.

+Upon accession to the throne, Charles’ first parliament was deemed by him the Useless Parliament because they would not give to him Tonnage and poundage except as a yearly thing.
+Monarchs til then had been accustomed to receive it for life.
+The next Parliament was dismissed by him for like reasons, whereupon Charles resorted to a Benevolence.
+The uproar this caused in 1627 led directly to 1628’s Petition of Right.

 In 1633, Charles I allowed diplomat Francis Nethersole to collect a benevolence on behalf of the recently widowed wife of Frederick V, Elizabeth Stuart, but an ensuing dispute between Nethersole and one of the king's in-laws caused the plans to be abandoned.

 Although they were not classed as benevolances, the payments known as coat and conduct money paying for the equipping and travel of troops was a forced loan in that the money had to be lent to the government and was often treated as a tax.
 These were levied both in the first half of the Anglo-Spanish War (1625–1630) and with less success in the Bishops' Wars in 1639 and 1640.

+Charles II

+A final benevolence was collected in 1661 when Charles II urgently needed funds following the Stuart Restoration.
+The enabling act entituled "An Act for a free and voluntary present to his Majesty" became known as the Illegality of Benevolences Act due to its final clause which declared that no future benevolences could be issued without authority of parliament, and that the act must not be used as a precedent for future such demands.